Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

 We need the following refinement, in which the conjugators for certain subgroups are required to be equal.

-\begin{thm}[Mixed whitehead problems for subgroups of free groups] Let $\freegp{}$ be a finitely generated free group, and be two tuples of \emph{ conjugacy classes of tuples of} finitely generated subgroups of $\freegp{}$ then, \begin{enumerate} \item There is an effective procedure for determining if there is some $\alpha \in \aut{\freegp{}}$ such that, for all $i$, $[\alpha A_i]=[B_i]$ (as conjugacy classes of tuple of subgroups). \item The stabilizer of $B$ in $\aut{\freegp{}}$ is finitely presented and a finite presentation can be effectively determined. \end{enumerate} \end{thm}
+\begin{thm}[Mixed whitehead problems for subgroups of free groups] Let $\bbF$ be a finitely generated free group, and be two tuples of \emph{ conjugacy classes of tuples of} finitely generated subgroups of $\bbF$ then, \begin{enumerate} \item There is an effective procedure for determining if there is some $\alpha \in \aut{\bbF}$ such that, for all $i$, $[\alpha A_i]=[B_i]$ (as conjugacy classes of tuple of subgroups).